Python automation case study

 Why this matters

-It turns live-stream chores into reliable automation.
+It turns stream chores into automation.

 Operational problem